linode/docs/docs/security/ssl/ssl-apache2-debian-ubuntu.md

 ##Prerequisites

-This guide assumes that you are running Apache2.4 or higher on Debian 8 or Ubuntu 14.04 or above.
+This guide assumes that you are running Apache 2.4 or higher on Debian 8 or Ubuntu 14.04 or above.
 Prior to following this guide, you will also need to ensure that the following steps have been taken on your Linode.

 -   Follow our [Getting Started](/docs/getting-started/) guide to configure your Linode.